Was Wayne Williams a police scapegoat in the Atlanta Child Murders — or is he a hardened serial killer who's been hiding his crimes for four decades?

 From July 21, 1979, until May of 1981, there were 29 murders in the Atlanta area.
 Most of the victims were boys, all of them were black.
-The majority were young, teenaged, and even children.
-The community thus dubbed the killing spree, the Atlanta Child Murders.
+The majority were young, teenaged and some were even children.
+The community and press thus dubbed the killing spree the Atlanta Child Murders.

 The Atlanta Child Murders

-Wayne Bertram Williams was just an aspiring freelance photographer in 1981 when the bodies of Atlanta’s young began to wash up in the Chattahoochee River and elsewhere in the area.
+Wayne Bertram Williams, born in Atlanta in 1958, was just an aspiring freelance photographer in 1981 when the bodies of kids began to wash up in the Chattahoochee River and elsewhere in the Atlanta metropolitan area.

 Authorities did not initially take the double murder too seriously.
 But the bodies continued to pile up.
 There were three more victims by the end of 1979 which totaled five.
 By the following summer in 1980, nine children had been killed.

 Famed FBI profiler John Douglas weighed in on a potential killer’s profile.
 He had interviewed such infamous serial killers and murderers as Charles Manson, James Earl Ray, David Berkowitz a.k.a “Son of Sam“, and Richard Speck.
-By the early 2000s, Douglas would have interviewed over 50 serial killers.
+By the early 2000s, Douglas had interviewed over 50 serial killers.

-The well-known personality, Douglas, served as the main character on the Netflix series Mindhunter and served as an even greater influence on the Atlanta Child Murders case.
-In his case files, Douglas reported that he believed the murderer to be black and not white.
-He theorized that in order for the killer to have access to black children they would have needed to have access to the black community.
+In his case files on the Atlanta Child Murders, Douglas (the inspiration for the main character on Mindhunter) reported that he believed the murderer to be black and not white.
+He theorized that in order for the killer to have access to black children, they would have needed to have access to the black community.
 A white person simply wouldn’t have been able to accomplish that without arousing suspicion.

 Two days later, the dead body of Nathaniel Cater, 27, washed up downstream.

-It wasn’t until June 21, nearly a month following this instance, that police were able toarrest Wayne Williams.
+It wasn’t until June 21, nearly a month following this event, that police were able to arrest Wayne Williams.
 He was arrested after it was found that his alibis didn’t check out and when he failed a polygraph test.

-Hair and fibers from Williams, his family dogs, and his car were found on two suspects, albeit both adults.
+Hair and fibers from Williams, his family dogs, and his car were found on two victims, albeit both adults.
 The first was on Carter and the second on Jimmy Ray Payne, 21.

-Further, Douglas was able to conjure a convincing motive for Williams.
+Further, Douglas detected a convincing motive for Williams.

-Wayne Williams consequently was served with two life sentences for the murders of both adult men, Payne and Carter.
+Wayne Williams was convicted and subsequently handed two life sentences for the murders of both adult men, Payne and Carter.
 But Williams was also branded as the man behind the Atlanta Child Murders — the African American serial killer, or the “Atlanta Monster.”

-That’s partly because 27 other abduction and murder cases went unsolved, so Douglas connected Williams to at least 20 of those.
-The murders also stopped once Williams was taken into custody.
-But a lack of evidence prevented further prosecution.
+That’s partly because 27 other abduction and murder cases were unsolved — Douglas connected Williams to at least 20 of those.
+The murders also stopped once Williams was taken into custody, but a lack of evidence prevented further prosecution.

-This lack of evidence also suggests that Williams could actually be innocent.
+This lack of evidence also suggests that Wayne Williams could actually be innocent.

-For one, Williams has been known to maintain his innocence.
+For one, Wayne Williams has consistently maintained his innocence.
 In an interview in prison, Williams said he accepts his fate and that God has a plan for him.

 In addition, two filmmakers compiled more than 1,000 hours of interviews and research in question of Williams’ guilt.
 Filmmakers Payne Lindsey and Donald Albright doubt much of the evidence against Williams following their research which they discussed in a 10-episode podcast, Atlanta Monster where they also explored more closely the nearly 40-year-old case.

 The filmmakers revealed that the Georgia Bureau of Investigation (GBI) had suppressed tape-recorded evidence which implicated a member of the Ku Klux Klan in the murders.
-But in an effort to prevent a potential race war, the GBI kept this information under wraps.
-Williams’ lawyers would refer to his arrest as a “scapegoat,” — the investigators had found their assumed black murderer and were able to cleanly close their case.
+But in an effort to prevent racial strife, the GBI kept this information under wraps.
+Williams’ lawyers would refer to his arrest as a scapegoat — the investigators had found their assumed black murderer and were able to cleanly close their case.

 But in 2010, DNA forensics (which didn’t exist in 1981) gave a 98 percent probability that two hairs found on the body of an 11-year-old victim belonged to Williams.

-Investigators are confident that this information strengthens their case against Williams and further implicates him as the Atlanta Monster.
+Investigators are confident that this information strengthens their case against Williams and further implicates him as responsible for the Atlanta Child Murders.

 “Even though there’s a man sitting in prison for the crimes right now, there’s a lot of gray area in this case, and a lot of new information to be uncovered,” Lindsey of the podcast said.